Backend Permission System¶

 return await service.get_headcounts()

-Use get_data_filters() to automatically filter data by user scope:
+Use get_data_filters() to filter data by the caller's scope:

 from app.services.authorization_service import get_data_filters